ofTarradiddle/oftarradiddle/README.md

 Responsive Full Stack Reddit Clone - Works on Android, iOS & Web!

+TODO
+Add to Study page
+  data entry for each study page

+  switch between home page and ...
+  DataEntry Page
+  analytics page with datatable and timeseries drop downs, others later
+    - mock group analytics page (not enough participants ) favorited studies move to top of list - similar to what I already have

+sign in with email
+fix sign in so it propogates
+see if search can be quicker, is my solution better?

+-> make custom with of nectar style

 ## Features
 - Google/Guest Authentication
 - Create, Join community